 Nearly half of game developers (47 per cent) self-publish at least some of their own games, and of those, 31 per cent are for Facebook, says TIGA, the trade association representing the UK's games industry, in its annual survey of game development businesses.

 Fifty per cent said that retail remains the largest monetisation mechanic for their games while 47 per cent sell their games via online stores, such as the iOS App Store and XBLA.
 No figures were available for developers working on strictly browser-based titles, beyond aiming specifically at Facebook.
+(Need a great site?
+Use one of the best web hosting services or one of the best website builders.)

 The changing shape of gaming provides two opportunities for those within the web industry.
 As developers increasingly sell their wares online, and move towards self-publishing, they will need strong web presences that show off their games in the best possible light.
 A reliance on cover art for standing out on shelves will be replaced by a reliance on grabbing attention online, and an immediacy of information (what a game's about, how much it costs, where it's available from, videos of how it plays).